AishwaryaCG03/FinGram/README.md

 4. Push to the branch
 5. Create a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Streamlit community
 - Financial education resources
 - Open-source contributors
 - GenZ finance influencers

-## 📞 Contact

-For any queries or suggestions, please reach out:
-- Email: your.email@example.com
-- Twitter: @yourusername
-- LinkedIn: Your Name

----
-Made with 💅 by a bestie who wants you to get that bag